AbhiramMngi/chessbot/README.md

 The model replicates the design of the Alpha Zero model by google.
 See [Paper](https://arxiv.org/pdf/1712.01815).

+The model outputs 2 heads,

+* **Value** - The evaluation of the given position.
+Uses the **Mean Squared Error** Loss.
+* **Next Move** - A softmax vector containing all the moves with the highest probable move being the best move in the position.
+Uses the **Categorical cross-entropy** Loss.

+The losses are added in equal ratios to get the final Loss function.

 The system also uses Monte Carlo Tree Search (MCTS), which is used to generate training data for the neural network by self play, change the [n_simulations]() parameter in the trainer/utils.py file to change the number of games played in self play.

 Due to lack of compute, MCTS is only able to generate a few thousand positions for training, to increase the model's effectiveness, the model is pretrained on previous positions with evaluations given by lc0 from Lichess Evaluations Database.

 ## How to Use